thias/glim/README.md

 Setting up GRUB require you to be root, while the rest doesn't.

-Set the USBMNT variable so that copy/pasting examples will work (replace /mnt and sdb with the appropriate values) :
+Set the `USBMNT` variable so that copy/pasting examples will work (replace `/mnt` and `sdb` with the appropriate values) :

     export USBMNT=/mnt
     export USBDEV=sdb

-Preliminary steps :
+Preliminary steps (usually already completed on a newly purchased USB memory) :

  * Create a single primary MSDOS partition on your USB memory.
  * Format that partition as FAT32

-Next, install GRUB2 to the USB device's MBR, and onto the new filesystem (replace sdx with the proper device) :
+Next, install GRUB2 to the USB device's MBR, and onto the new filesystem :

     grub2-install --boot-directory=${USBMNT:-/mnt}/boot /dev/${USBDEV}